Detention of Michael Spavor and Michael Kovrig: Chinese legal proceedings

 On June 19, 2020, the men were formally charged with spying on national secrets and providing state secrets to entities outside of China.

 In the lead-up to the first high-level diplomatic talks between Chinese officials and American officials working for Joe Biden, Spavor and Kovrig's trial dates were announced.
 On March 19, 2021, a two-hour closed court hearing for Spavor ended with no immediate verdict and Dandong Intermediate people's court stating that it would set a date to release a decision later.
 Because the case involved Chinese national security law, the chargé d'affaires at the Canadian Embassy in China was denied entry to provide consular assistance.
 Diplomats from the United States, the Netherlands, the United Kingdom, France, Denmark, Australia, Sweden and Germany also sought access but were denied.
 Kovrig's trial was scheduled for March 22.
 It ended with the identical statement - that the verdict will be announced at an unspecified later date.

 On August 10, 2021, the Dandong Intermediate People's Court found Michael Spavor guilty of espionage.
-The evidence presented at the trial, if any, was not made public.
+The evidence presented at the trial was not made public.
 Spavor was sentenced to eleven years in prison, in addition to the confiscation of ¥50,000, and his deportation.
 The statement released by the court did not specify when the deportation would take place, but China typically deports convicted foreigners after the completion of their prison sentence.

 Canada's Ambassador to China, Dominic Barton, accused the Chinese government of timing Spavor's verdict, as well as that of Robert Schellenberg one day prior, to coincide with that of Meng, which was occurring simultaneously in Canada.

 Michael Kovrig was tried on March 22, 2021; the verdict was to be announced at an unspecified later date.
 The trials were held in closed sessions in accordance with China's rules of criminal procedure for national security cases.
 As of 11 August 2021, the verdict was still unknown to the Canadian Foreign Affairs Minister Marc Garneau.